Albako/SQL-for-Data-Analytics-Third-Edition-Results/README.md

-# Solved Excersises for the Third Edition
+# Solved Excersises for the Third Edition of SQL for Data Analytics
 Every excersise that I've solved is in **`results/`** directory.

 ## Results